ioBroker/ioBroker.vis-2-widgets-material/README.md

 - Dimmer → Switch and Buttons Slider
 - Shutter → Switch and Buttons Blinds
 - Temperature → Switch and Buttons info with chart
--- humidity → Switch and Buttons info with chart
+- Humidity → Switch and Buttons info with chart
 - Motion → Switch and Buttons Info specific icon, read only, active color rgba(52,170,68,1)
 - Fire → ISwitch and Buttons nfo specific icon (fire), read only, active color 'red'
 - Flood → Switch and Buttons Info with specific icon (water), read only, active color 'blue'